chaturec/chaturbate-recorder-and-downloader/README.md

 2) Alternatively, you may seek permission from the copyright holder before recording any copyrighted material.

 **Please exercise caution and diligence by researching and understanding the copyright laws applicable in your region.**

-## ChatuRec name and Github repository

-Please note that the name ChatuRec was derived from the words 'Chat' and 'Record' and is independent of, and not endorsed by, video streaming platforms such as https://chaturbate.com.

-We include the trademark 'Chaturbate' in our GitHub repository name as it is used descriptively to accurately depict the purpose and functionality of our product or service, and this usage is conducted in good faith.